Chocoholics' cravings curbed by European slump

 Some are adjusting their global supply and demand balance sheet accordingly.

 "This transforms a flat supply and demand picture into looking like a meaningful surplus for the year.
-We are now looking at a 2011/12 surplus of over 100,000 metric tons," said Jonathan Parkman, joint head of agriculture at broker Marex Spectron.
+We are now looking at a 2011/12 surplus of over 100,000 tonnes," said Jonathan Parkman, joint head of agriculture at broker Marex Spectron.

-When cocoa beans are ground, they produce roughly equal parts of butter, which makes chocolate melt in the mouth, and powder, used to flavor products including cakes and biscuits.
+When cocoa beans are ground, they produce roughly equal parts of butter, which makes chocolate melt in the mouth, and powder, used to flavour products including cakes and biscuits.

 "Everyone is aware that powder demand has been holding grindings up and yes margins were negative, and that's what caused this slowdown in grindings, but the European grind also suggests the powder demand story has been exaggerated.
 Powder demand certainly doesn't seem to be growing," said Parkman.